 Alternative Methods to Attach Hiking Poles to a Pack

 Sometimes backpacks do not have hiking pole attachments like the ones mentioned above.
-Here are some alternative methods for how to attach hiking poles to a backpack if there are no specific attachment points.
+Here are some alternative methods for attaching hiking poles to a backpack if there are no specific attachment points.

 Side Pocket

-If your hiking backpack does not have specific attachment points, but it does have side pockets, this is for you.
+If your hiking backpack does not have specific attachment points, but it does have side pockets for a water bottle, this is for you.

-- Look for the side compression straps and cinch the compression straps around the poles.
+• Look for the side compression straps and cinch them around the poles.

 Compression Straps Only

-If your pack has horizontal compression strays on your pack you can use them to secure your hiking poles.
+If your pack has horizontal compression straps, you can use them to secure your hiking poles.

-- Slide the handle of your poles through the first and then second compression straps.
+• Slide the handle of your poles through the first and then the second compression straps.
 Cinch tight.

-Helpful Tip: If the loop at the end of your backpack seems too large, you can loop it around the tip of the poll.
+Helpful Tip: If the loop at the end of your backpack seems too large, you can loop it around the tip of the pole.

 Why Use Hiking Poles

-- Stability and Balance: Hiking poles add one to two extra points of contact with the ground which enhances stability and balance.
+2. Stability and Balance: Hiking poles add one to two extra points of contact with the ground, which enhances stability and balance.
 This minimizes the chances of slipping and tripping on uneven/slippery terrain.

-- Improved Posture: Hiking poles encourage an upright posture keeping you from leaning too far forward and causing unnatural rounding in the hips.
-They engage core muscles which keep you properly aligned.
+3. Improved Posture: Hiking poles encourage an upright posture, keeping you from leaning too far forward and causing unnatural rounding in the hips.
+They engage core muscles, which keep you properly aligned.

 Related Reading: How Long Do Hiking Boots Last?